na-na-hi/renget/archive/llama_v2_sillytavern.md

 After that you can click ‘Connect’, and if everything went well, you’re connected to the model!

 **Before we start importing characters,** you might want to try setting your Advanced Formatting settings to be following the "Simple-Proxy" setup.
-Simply choose the Simple-Proxy context template and you should be good to go, assuming your Instruct Mode is set to it.
-This will make the outputs more verbose and detailed, but it is not strictly required and is more preference if anything.
+Simply choose the Simple-Proxy context template and you should be good to go, assuming your Instruct Mode was also set to it.
+This will make the outputs more verbose and detailed, but it is not strictly required and is more 'personal preference' if anything.

 ![](https://files.catbox.moe/ortq3q.png)